netodomenico/php-discord-git-notifications/readme.md

 - Setup a channel representing a customer on your Discord server and receive messages on every action.
 - Set a *secure token* for your webhooks (only for GitLab repositories).
 - Setup your custom configuration (bot name, color, avatar or message) and grab the attention of your colleagues!
+- Declare the webhooks of **all** your repositories at the same time, even if they are from different Git providers.

 #### Installation